NASA WorldWind

+Using

 Users could interact with the selected planet by rotating it, tilting the view, and zooming in and out.
 Five million place names, political boundaries, latitude/longitude lines, and other data can be displayed.
 WorldWind.NET provided the ability to browse maps and geospatial data on the internet using the OGC's WMS servers (version 1.4 also uses WFS for downloading place names), import ESRI shapefiles and kml/kmz files.
 This is an example of how WorldWind allows anyone to deliver their data.

 Other features of WorldWind.NET included support for .X (DirectX 3D polygon mesh) models and advanced visual effects such as atmospheric scattering or sun shading.

 The resolution inside the US is high enough to clearly discern individual buildings, houses, cars (USGS Digital Ortho layer) and even the shadows of people (metropolitan areas in USGS Urban Ortho layer).
 The resolution outside the US is at least 15 meters per pixel.

 Microsoft has allowed WorldWind to incorporate Virtual Earth high resolution data for non-commercial use.

 WorldWind uses digital elevation model (DEM) data collected by NASA's Shuttle Radar Topography Mission (SRTM), National Elevation Dataset (NED) and Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER).
 This means one can view topographic features such as the Grand Canyon or Mount Everest in three dimensions.
 In addition, WW has bathymetry data which allows users to see ocean features, such as trenches and ridges, in 3D.

 Many people using the applications are adding their own data and are making them available through various sources, such as the WorldWind Central or blogs mentioned in the link section below.

 All images and movies created with WorldWind using Blue Marble, Landsat, or USGS public domain data can be freely modified, re-distributed, and used on web sites, even for commercial purposes.